aleameliach/Aristocratic-Profile-Cards/README.md

 ### Thanks for checking out our proyect!

-Any feedback would be highly appreciated as we are juniour developers👩🏻‍💻
+Any feedback would be highly appreciated as we are junior developers👩🏻‍💻